kevinlin1/kevinlin1.github.io/cs61a/index.md

 ### Announcements

+#### December 1, 2016
+- [Our final survey!][disc11 survey]
+- Don't forget to fill out the [Course Evaluations][] as well!
+(This one's really important!)
+- No quiz today.

+A couple suggestions for the future.

+1. **Studying for the final**: Feel free to use your own study strategy or let me know if you'd like to work with me to figure out how to improve.
+  - We'll be holding optional review sections next week.
+  - The [Course Resources][] page is still great and [**Andrew Huang's Final Tips**][andrew final tips] come highly recommended as well.
+  - [Send me a message][kevinlin1@berkeley.edu] if you ever need advice.
+  - [Never give up][].

+2. **Liked CS 61A?**: Apply to be a [course tutor][gsi application] and [CSM Junior Mentor][csm mentor application].
+  - Teaching opportunities over summer are also normally available soon.

+3. **What's next**: For those of you interested in taking CS 61B with Josh next semester, here are a couple of texts that I enjoyed.
+  - PNH's [*A Java Reference*][AJR] or Josh's [*Hug61B*][hug61b] if you prefer something more hip, cool, and largely incomplete.
+  - Joshua Bloch's *Effective Java*.
+It's a great text to keep handy for projects.
+I read this three times over the semester.
+  - Pick up a little bit of Git.
+I read [*A Hacker's Guide to Git*][hackers guide to git] although I didn't really like it.
+[Albert Wu's Git guide][albert git] is probably better.
+But speaking from experience, it may be best to pick up bits and pieces as you go.
+  - For something more like CS 61A: Davis Foote's [Haskell Workshop][] is an excellent next step.
+If you thought functional programming in Scheme was liberating, try composing programs in Haskell!
+  - Relax and hang out with friends.
+It's winter break.

+See you again next semester!

 #### November 17, 2016
 - [Let me be real with you.
 This is really just an attendance form now.][disc10 survey]
 - [Quiz 10](quiz/quiz10.pdf) and [solutions](quiz/quiz10_sol.pdf).